ZitongLan/ZitongLan.github.io/_pages/about.md

 </div>
 <br>

-<span style="color:red;"> I am actively looking for a summer internship for 2025.
-Please drop me a email if there is a good fit!</span>
+<span style="color:red;"> I am actively looking for a 2025 summer internship position.
+Please drop me a email if there is a good fit in the research topics!
+I am in general interested in audio and sound learning, and wireless sensing</span>

 News
 =====